Rodriguez, Rizal: Transportation

 The main transportation used in the municipality are jeepneys, tricycles, UV Express, and buses.
-There are jeepneys that ply through the towns of San Mateo, Marikina and Cubao via Marcos Highway in Quezon City, some ply the route that leads to Philcoa in Quezon City via Batasan Road in San Mateo, others connect Rodriguez to Litex Road in Quezon City.
-The Marikina Auto Line Transport Corporation (MALTC) buses is the only one that regularly travels to farther places like Makati and Parañaque.
+There are jeepneys that ply through the towns of San Mateo, Marikina and Cubao in Quezon City via Marcos Highway, while some ply the route that leads to Philcoa in Quezon City via Batasan Road in San Mateo, others connect Rodriguez to Litex Road in Quezon City.
 UV Express vehicles ply the routes to Cubao in Quezon City and Santa Lucia Grand Mall in Cainta.
+During the 2010s, there were additional UV Express vehicles that serve the routes to North EDSA in Quezon City and Quiapo in Manila, and the route to Cubao operates via Marikina and via Payatas Road.

-Formerly, there was railway service under the Manila Railroad Company that traversed the San Mateo, Marikina, and Pasig areas and had its terminus at Barangay Balitè behind the Santo Rosario Parish Church but it had been long dismantled and the railway line converted into roadway that now consists of the road aptly named Daang Bakal.
+Formerly, there was railway service under the Manila Railroad Company that traversed the San Mateo, Marikina, and Pasig areas and had its terminus at Barangay Balitè behind the Santo Rosario Parish Church.
+It had been long dismantled and the railway line converted into roadway that now consists of the road aptly named Daang Bakal.

-It is known that 'patok' jeepneys originated from this town way back during the 1980's.
+It is known that 'patok' jeepneys originated from this town way back during the 1980s.
 These jeepneys are known for their notoriety on the road.
 Despite this, they are popular among the passengers hence the name patók which means 'popular'.
 They still ply this town up to this day, most plying the Montalban-Cubao route via Marcos Highway.
 These jeepneys have already spread throughout the Rizal province as well as in Marikina since then.

+The Marikina Auto Line Transport Corporation (MALTC) buses is the only one that regularly travels to farther places like Makati and Parañaque.
+However, during the COVID-19 pandemic, the Land Transportation Franchising and Regulatory Board (LTFRB) implemented a route rationalization system for city buses.
+Currently, a city bus route connects Montalban with the capital city of Manila and Parañaque Integrated Terminal Exchange.

+The proposed San Mateo Railway will connect the municipality of Rodriguez to the Light Rail Transit Line 2, in which 6 stations are in development.